Yinkusadel/11-fcc-balancesheet/README.md

 ![screenshot](./app_screenshot.png)

-### This PR adds a balance sheet page using pseudo selectors, changing the style of an element when you hover over it with your mouse, and trigger of events on your webpage.
+### In this project, you'll build a balance sheet using pseudo selectors.
+You'll learn how to change the style of an element when you hover over it with your mouse, and trigger other events on your webpage

 ## Built With